Aukerul-Shuvo/Digital-Image-Processing/README.md

 # Digital-Image-Processing
-This repository contains practical implementation of image processing using python in google colab
+This repository contains practical implementation of image processing using python in google colab.

-topics:
+Topics:

 1. Intro to colab and DIP
 2. Channel Separation